Hartley Vale, New South Wales: Description

 Hartley Vale is centred on Hartley Vale Road, which stretches from Darling Causeway to the Great Western Highway.
 The area is largely open countryside with many substantial private properties, bounded by the River Lett to the north and Mount York to the south.
-The village is approximately five kilometres west of the Main Western Railway—which runs from Sydney to Lithgow and beyond—and ten kilometres from the nearest railway station at Bell.
+The village is approximately five kilometres west of the Main Western Railway — which runs from Sydney to Lithgow and beyond—and ten kilometres from the nearest railway station at Bell.

 History

 The valley is an historic area where the early roads over the Blue Mountains came down into the plains found to the west of the mountains.
 The first road through the mountains was built by William Cox from 1814-1815.
 Parts of his original road can still be seen at Mount York, immediately south of Hartley Vale, and have been incorporated into a walking track.

 A kilometre east of Coxs Road is Lockyers Road, which was started in 1828 by Major Lockyer as an alternative crossing to Coxs Road, but was never finished.
 It goes down into the valley and finishes slightly west of the Hartley Vale village.
 Another kilometre east is Lawsons Long Alley, which was started as an alternative road by William Lawson, with the aim of avoiding the steep grades of Coxs Road at Mount York.
 While building the road, Lawson discovered what he thought was coal, but which was in fact oil shale.
+The deposit was examined by Rev. W. B.Clarke in 1841, and he wrote a paper on it in 1861.
+A sample of the oil shale was exhibited at the Paris Exposition.

 Mining began in the 1860s and a rail line was constructed into the valley of Kerosene Creek.
 The incline was designed by Norman Selfe who would also design what is now the Katoomba Scenic Railway.
-Hartley Vale Station was created on the Main Western Line, but later was abandoned.
+Hartley Vale Station was created on the Main Western Line, but closed in 1975 and no longer exists.
 About 40 feet below the shale seam was a seam of coal, discovered around 1874, which could be used as fuel to support retorts and a refinery.

 Hartley Vale was the longest lived of the oil shale mining and refining sites in New South Wales, with operations occurring between 1865 and 1910.
 Originally worked by two separate companies, the operation progressed significantly once these companies merged, in 1872, to form the New South Wales Shale & Oil Company.
 The new company set up new retorts and a refinery at Harley Vale.
 In April 1906, the company and its operations at Hartley Vale and Torbane were acquired by the Commonwealth Oil Corporation.